nmndeep/Robust-Segmentation/README.md

 <h4>Abstract</h4>
 </div>

 Adversarial robustness has been studied  extensively in image classification, especially for the Linf-threat model, but significantly less so for related tasks such as object detection and semantic segmentation, where attacks turn out to be a much harder optimization problem than for image classification.
-We propose several problem-specific novel attacks minimizing both accuracy and mIoU.
+We propose several problem-specific novel attacks minimizing different metrics in accuracy and mIoU.
 The ensemble of our attacks, SEA, shows that existing attacks severely overestimate the robustness of semantic segmentation models.
 Surprisingly, existing attempts of adversarial training for semantic segmentation models turn out to be weak or even completely non-robust.
 We investigate why previous adaptations of adversarial training to semantic segmentation failed and  show how recently proposed robust ImageNet backbones can be used to obtain adversarially robust semantic segmentation models with up to six times less training time for PASCAL-VOC and the more challenging ADE20K.

 ---------------------------------